techbisu/Laravel_Security/README.md

 # Laravel_Security
-Middleware  for secure your Laravel application form malicious attack
+Middleware  for secure your Laravel application from malicious attack

+#intregate Middleware
+add Middleware in Kernel.php